mubashirnoori/mubashirnoori/README.md

-- 👋 Hi, I’m @mubashirnoori
+- 👋 Hello, I'm @mubashirnoori, a passionate Data Science enthusiast.
-- 👀 I’m interested in Data Science
+- 👀 I am deeply interested in the realm of Data Science.
-- 🌱 I’m currently learning Google Data Analytics
+- 🌱 Certified in Google Data Analytics, proficient in SQL, PowerBI, and Tableau.
-- 💞️ I’m looking to collaborate on R, SQL, PowerBi, Tableau, Excel
+- 💞️ I am open to collaboration and eager to work on projects involving R, SQL, PowerBI, Tableau, and Excel.
-- 📫 Reach me , mubashirbaltistani1@gmail.com
+- 📫 Feel free to reach out to me at mubashirbaltistani1@gmail.com for any inquiries or collaborations!